-The campaign has two key objectives:
+The campaign has five key objectives:

 As well as the two key objectives, the campaign is also seeking: